Solar power in the United States: Large-scale PV facilities

+An objector at non-profit “Basin and Range Watch” to the Riverside East Solar Energy Zone in the California desert said in 2023 that "solar plants create myriad environmental problems, including habitat destruction and 'lethal death traps' for birds, which dive at the panels, mistaking them for water ... one project bulldozed 600 acres of designated critical habitat for the endangered desert tortoise, while populations of Mojave fringe-toed lizards and bighorn sheep have also been afflicted."
+The same article included many other examples of how the same solar project had hurt the desert flora and fauna, according to environmentalists.

 Distributed generation

 Within the cumulative PV capacity in the United States, there has been growth in the distributed generation segment, which are all grid-connected PV installations in the residential and non-residential markets.
 Non-residential market includes installations on commercial, government, school and non-profit organization properties.

 Between 2000 and 2013 there was 2,261 MW of residential solar and 4,051 MW non-residential solar installed.
 After years of cost reduction, the average US price per watt was between $2.51 to $3.31 in 2020 for 10 kW systems, and $1.05/W for utility systems.

 Another type of distributed generation implemented by a utility company was the world's first grid-connected pole-attached solar panels of Public Service Enterprise Group in New Jersey.
 More than 174,000 PV panels are mounted on utility poles along streets of New Jersey with aggregated capacity of 40 MW.

 As of November 2017, there were nearly 5,500 schools in the United States that had solar installations with the total capacity of approximately 910 MW.
 The top five states were Nevada, California, Hawaii, Arizona, and New Jersey with 23.10%, 14.50%, 14.50%, 14.10% and 13.00% of the schools in the respective states that had installations.
 As of April 2018, there were total capacity of 2,562 MW of commercial solar installations from more than 4,000 companies in 7,400 locations.
 Top five corporations were Target, Walmart, Prologis, Apple, and Kohl's.

-Most households do not have access to photovoltaic rooftop solar for several reasons: because their roof may be shaded or oriented in the wrong direction; they may not own their roof as they are renters; or they may not have the financial capacity to afford rooftop solar.
 In the United States 18% solar adopters in 2018 earned below the national median household income, while 30% were below the median for owner-occupied households.
 However, as prices have rapidly dropped over the last 10 years, and business models have evolved to avoid upfront costs or high credit scores, rooftop solar is trending towards reaching more and more families of all incomes.

 For households that cannot access solar on their own roofs, community solar is an option.
 Community solar allows customers to sign up for access to a shared solar array and receive bill credits on their monthly utility bill.
 Community solar is available in about one third of the states, including MN, NJ, CA, NY, MA and CO.